New Tutoring Program Aims to Help Students in Foster Care Stay in School

 "There may be those that debate it but we don’t apologize for it if it costs me a few dollars to have a young person show up for a tutoring session, I’m all in," Baccaglini said.

 Rajiv says Dylan helped him get back on track in school and then coached him through the college application process.
-Rajiv was accepted to NYU and Baruch, which he plans to attend in the fall.
+Rajiv was accepted to Baruch, which he plans to attend in the fall.

 Dylan eventually became a trusted friend.